-The slope stability assessment is for general (global type) slope failure and consists of initiation and termination of trial failure surfaces on the top and toe of slopes for recreation of landslide and evaluation of existing condition.
-The models with slope improvements including secant piles and engineered fill were evaluated with failure surfaces running top to toe as well as mid slope as selected by engineer to evaluate benefit to stability of improvement.
+The slope stability assessment is for general (global type) slope failure and consists of initiation and termination of trial failure surfaces on the top and toe of slopes for recreation of the landslide and evaluation of existing condition.
+The models with slope improvements including secant piles and engineered fill were evaluated with failure surfaces running top to toe as well as mid slope to toe as selected by the engineer to evaluate the benefits to stability of the improvement.
 In both scenarios, the trial failure surface passes through the soil layers in the cross section model.
 The general shear trial failure surface screens for potential instability below the in-situ landslide and native soil layer.
 The in-situ landslide soil layers were also screened for trial failure surfaces localized within the soil layer.

-In table 5, slope stability analysis results for the four (4) aforementioned models static and seismic conditions are shown.
+In table 5, slope stability analysis results for the four (4) aforementioned models' static and seismic conditions are shown.

-In summary the large landslide soil mass can be stabilized from the lower row of secant piles along the outboard side of the lower road up to the inboard side of the re-constructed upper road.
+In summary, the large landslide soil mass can be stabilized from the middle row of secant piles along the outboard side of the lower road up to the inboard side of the re-constructed upper road.
 For stability discussion purposes we will refer to this as the "upper landslide" and the portion downslope from the lower row of secant piles the "lower landslide".
-A second row or upper row of secant piles on the hillside midway to the upper road is required to stabilize the upper landslide soil mass described in this conclusion.
+A second row or upper row of secant piles on the hillside mid-way to the upper road is required to stabilize the upper landslide soil mass described in this conclusion.
 Factors of safety against sliding are greater than what is considered stable using modern geotechnical engineering standards.

-Although the secant piles will restore stability of the upper landslide it will not restore access across the upper road.
 An engineered fill slope is modeled to support and restore the upper road.
 The fill slope is modeled to have a 2H:1:V slope gradient with its toe at the upper row of secant piles and crest at the shoulder of the upper road.
 The fill slope would extend to allow reconstruction of the upper road to allow vehicular traffic, and would terminate along the inboard cut slope of the upper road.